shreyamahendran/BookCrossing-Hadoop-PIG-HIVE/README.md

 BX-Book-Ratings:
 Contains the book rating information.
-Ratings (`Book-Rating`) are either explicit, expressed on a scale from 1-10. higher values denoting higher appreciation), or implicit, expressed by 0.
+Ratings (`Book-Rating`) are either explicit, expressed on a scale from 1-10.
+\n higher values denoting higher appreciation), or implicit, expressed by 0.